banesullivan/scooby/README.md

 ```

 in a terminal will display the default report.
 You can also use the CLI to show
-the scooby Report of another package if that package has scooby implemented as
+the scooby Report of another package if that package has implemented a Report
-suggested above, using `packagename.Report()`.
+class as suggested above, using `packagename.Report()`.

 As an example, to print the report of pyvista you can run